 take a copy of my gear list with you!

-Thank you to Randy and Kathy McCarty for their generous support of the Te Araroa Trust helping to support my – and many, many other’s – successful and safe journeys.
+Thank you to Randy and Kathy McCarty for their generous contribution to the Te Araroa Trust and helping to support my – and many, many other’s – successful and safe journeys.